Division of Korea: Post-armistice relations

 Since the war, Korea has remained divided along the DMZ.
 North and South have remained in a state of conflict, with the opposing regimes both claiming to be the legitimate government of the whole country.
 Sporadic negotiations have failed to produce lasting progress towards reunification.

-On 27 April 2018 North Korean leader Kim Jong-un and South Korean President Moon Jae-in met in the Demilitarized Zone (DMZ).
+On 27 April 2018 North Korean leader Kim Jong Un and South Korean President Moon Jae-in met in the Demilitarized Zone (DMZ).
 The Panmunjom Declaration signed by both leaders called for the end of longstanding military activities near the border and the reunification of Korea.

 On 1 November 2018, buffer zones were established across the DMZ to help ensure the end of hostility on land, sea and air.
 The buffer zones stretch from the north of Deokjeok Island to the south of Cho Island in the West Sea and the north of Sokcho city and south of Tongchon County in the East (Yellow) Sea.
 In addition, no fly zones were established.

+In October 2024, the North Korean constitution was amended to remove references to reunification and labelled South Korea a "hostile state".
+This was preceded by the destruction of roads connecting the north to the south in a bid to "completely separate" the two states.